msayaz/msayaz/README.md

 - 👋 Hi, I’m Ayaz
-- 👀 I’m interested in OOP
+- 👀 I’m interested in Java and Automation
 - 🌱 I’m currently learning Java and Unity
 - 📫 Anyone can reach me from here